mgheorghe/DASH/documentation/general/design/sdn-pipeline-basic-elements.md

 - Each ACL group has a set of rules.
 Only a single rule can match in group/stage.
   - Once the rule is matched, its action is performed (**allow** or **deny**).
-  - The packet porcessing moves to the next ACL group/stage; a match is found, no further rules in same group are evaluated.
+  - The packet processing moves to the next ACL group/stage; a match is found, no further rules in same group are evaluated.

 - Within an ACL group, rules are organized by priority (with lowest priority